LionWeb-io/LionWeb-io.github.io/website/docs/Guides-Server/bulk-apis.md

 ### Bulk APIs

-The Bulk API is the primary mechanism for interacting with the LionWeb repository.
+The Bulk API is the primary mechanism for interacting with the LionWeb server.
 All endpoints use `POST` requests and accept/return JSON payloads.
 Below are the currently supported endpoints, including request details, validation, and response semantics.

 ### `POST /bulk/create`